Give your coffee, tea and cocktails a little sweetness with Demerara Simple Syrup! It adds hints of brown sugar, toffee and caramel to every sip.

 This post contains affiliate links.
 If you click on one and buy something, Feast + West receives a small commission at no additional cost to you.
 All opinions are our own.
 As an Amazon Associate, I earn from qualifying purchases.

 Demerara syrup is an ingredient you see added to craft cocktail menus from time to time, and sometimes even for sale on the shelves of specialty food shops.
 But what is it?!

-A simple syrup made with demerara sugar and water, this syrup adds unearths more flavor in a drink.
-It can also be drizzled over pancakes and ice cream.
+A simple syrup made with demerara sugar and water, this syrup adds unearths more flavor in a

 Try it in a spirit-forward cocktail like the old-fashioned or something light like a gin basil smash.

 Below I’ll explain how to make your own demerara syrup, where to buy it, what to make with it and how to substitute it.

 Demerara syrup is a lovely addition to so many drinks and desserts.
 Here’s why you’ll love it: